 The first and my influential period of my life was eleven years of raising purebred cattle.
-The extraordinary effort of running a large farm far from a safety net is a great foundation for almost any job.
+The extraordinary effort of running a large farm far on the edge of civilization is a great foundation for almost any job.
 Our farm was in Canada north of Fredericton, New Brunswick on the banks of the Tay River in what some would call wilderness.
-In March of 2013, my wife, Glenda, and I published a book, A Taste for the Wild, Canada’s Maritimes, about how we ended up in Canada.
+It was a wonderful welcoming community and the ten years we spent there were some of the happiest of our lives.
+We return to visit in October 2012 and in March of 2013, my wife, Glenda, and I published a book, A Taste for the Wild, Canada’s Maritimes, about how we ended up in Canada and how the rural Canada we knew has changed.

-My second career and came after years on the farm, but certainly the skills learned at Apple are what got me on the web and propelled me into writing.
+My second career came after the years on the farm and started on the retail floor of an early computer store.
+It eventually took me to the shining halls of Cupertino but certainly the skills learned at Apple during my almost twenty years there are what got me on the web and propelled me into writing.
 My book about my career of nearly twenty years at Apple is The Pomme Company.
+We published it even after some not so subtle threats from Apple.
+It is one of the only books that I know of by an executive at Apple (I was a director of sales) and tells the not so pretty story about life in sales inside the Apple mother-ship.

 Those first 30 years of my professional life on the farm and as a Silicon Valley computer soldier might seem unusual for someone who studied history and got his degree from Harvard.